syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/ToolbarCustomization.md

 {% endhighlight %}

-N> This is not applicable for built-in footer toolbar items .
+N> This is not applicable for built-in footer toolbar items.

 ## To hide/show toolbar

-To show or hide the toolbar, set `IsVisible` property of toolbar to either true or false.
-By default, toolbar IsVisible property is true.
+To show or hide the toolbar, set the `IsVisible` property of toolbar to either true or false.
+By default, the `IsVisible` property is set to true.

 {% tabs %}